-Where linkage is nonetheless included, trade agreements must also clearly state that patent linkage requirements do not apply to biologics.
+Trade agreements must also clearly state that patent linkage requirements do not apply to biologics.
 Given the early stage of competition in the biologic industry and the constantly evolving scientific and regulatory landscape surrounding biologics, the IGBA strongly believes that the establishment of complex and layered IP protection for biologics (including patent linkage requirements) is largely premature.